 Maunawili Falls is a great hike – roughly 2.8-mile round-trip.
 This hike tends to get extremely muddy and it’s no doubt you might slip so make sure to wear shoes that you don’t care for.
 Roughly half-way through the hike, you will be rewarded with a beautiful view of Kailua.

 Most that visit here jumps off the top part of the waterfall – which is roughly a 15-25 foot drop.
 Beside the waterfall is an even higher point to jump off which adds around 10 feet more in height.

 During winter months, Sunset Beach is the perfect place to visit to watch professionals surf some of the biggest waves on the island.
 Sunset Beach is home to the World Cup of Surfing competition and some other big surf competitions.
 With its soft sand and cool waters, it’s a solid beach that you just cannot miss out on.
-Click here to see more beaches on the North Shore of Oahu.

 As its name implies – Sunset Beach is an incredible place to lay back and watch the sunset.
 During summer months, this beach is perfect to relax at – but during winter months, waves can get up to 30 feet in height.
-Click here to see more beaches on the North Shore of Oahu.

-38. Kayak out to the Mokuleia Islands
+38. Kayak Out To The Mokuleia Islands

 39. Visit Cromwell’s Beach